naamach/stam/README.md

 * `idx`: select only specific rows in the Gaia table (default: `None`)
 * `suffix`: add a customized suffix to the output file names (default: `None`)
 * `config_file`: specify which configuration file to use (default: `config.ini`)
+* `sample_settings`: a dictionary including keywords "vmin", "vmax", and "dist" (default: None).
+If provided, only Gaia sources within the specific transverse velocities (in km/s) and distance (in pc), will be evaluated.

 ## Acknowledgements
 The multicolor plot functions defined in `colorline.py` are taken from [David P. Sanders' `colorline` Jupyter Notebook](https://nbviewer.jupyter.org/github/dpsanders/matplotlib-examples/blob/master/colorline.ipynb).